5tsuki/jsSnake/README.md

 # jsSnake
- Snake, written in JavaScript (School Project). the code is messy.
+Snake, written in JavaScript (School Project).

+The code is messy.